-SW 326 SKILLS AND METHODS OF SOCIAL WORK PRACTICE I is taken concurrently with SW 346 and SW 310.
+SW 326 SKILLS & METHODS OF SOCIAL WORK PRACTICE I is taken concurrently with SW 346 and SW 3 10.
 It is the first in a sequence of three required social work practice courses.
-This course will introduce the student to the generalist social work practice model and to the beginning skills for practice with individuals, families, groups, organizations/communities.
-Methods I will provide an examination of the beginning skills necessary for effective micro, mezzo, macro practice.
-Micro practice will focus on the development of skills required in working with individuals.
+This course will introduce the student to the generalist social work practice model and to the beginning skills for practice with individuals, families, groups, and organizations/communities.
+Methods I will provide an examination of the beginning skills necessary for effective micro, mezzo, and macro practice.
+Micro practice will focus on tile development of skills required in working with individuals.
 Relationship building skills and interviewing skills will be examined and practiced.
 Mezzo practice will focus on group process skills, group dynamics, and group work skills.
 The typology of treatment and task groups and the roles social workers assume in groups will be studied.
 Macro practice will examine work with organizations and communities.
 The skills and social work roles necessary for effective macro practice will be highlighted.
-Methods I will provide the foundation of skill development from which the Generalist Intervention Model will be applied in Methods II.
-Prerequisite: SW 100, SW 205, and Social Work major with upper division status.
-3 credit hours.
+Methods I will provide the foundation of skill development from which the Generalist Intervention Model will be applied in Methods 11.
+Prerequisites: SW 100, SW 205, and Social Work major with upper division status.
+3 credit hours

 SW 327 FIELD EDUCATION I is taken concurrently with SW 328 and SW 436.
 This course engages the student in the practice of beginning social work skills and tasks within an agency setting over a period of one semester (15 weeks).
 It is designed for the senior level student and requires an average of 16 hours per week in the agency for a minimum of 240 hours.
-Prerequisite: SW 100, SW 205, SW 306, SW 346, SW 347, SW 410, SW 426 and Social Work major with upper division
+Prerequisites: SW 100, SW 205, SW 306, SW 3 10, SW 346, SW 347, SW 4 10, SW 426, and Social Work major with Lipper division status.
+5 credit hours

 SW 328 FIELD SEMINAR I is taken concurrently with SW 327.
-A seminar format will provide for the sharing of practice experiences and practice issues which occur during field practicum.
-Discussion topics will focus on agency orientation, self-awareness issues, weekly journal entries, and field learning contract assignments.
+A seminar format will provide for the sharing of practice experiences and practice issues that occur during field practicum.
+Discussion topics will focus on agency orientation, selfawareness issues, weekly journal entries, and field learning contract assignments.
 The seminar will provide for the integration of field experience with classroom learning through discussion and assignments.
-Prerequisite: SW 100, SW 205, SW 306, SW 346, SW 347, SW 410, SW 426 and Social Work major with upper division status.
-1 credit hour.
+Prerequisites: SW 100, SW 205, SW 306, SW 3 10, SW 346, SW 347, SW 4 10, SW426, and Social Work major with tipper division status.
+I credit hour

-SW 346 HUMAN BEHAVIOR/THE SOCIAL ENVIRONMENT I is taken concurrently with SW 326 and 410.
+SW 346 HUMAN BEHAVIOR/THE SOCIAL ENVIRONMENT I is taken concurrently with SW 326 and SW 4 10.
 This course will examine systems theory.
-This course development are supported by the support of ops the person-inenvironment concept in social work.
+This course develops the personinenvironment concept in social work.
 Individuals grow and develop within the context of families, groups, organizations, and communities.
 This course also examines the relationships among human biological, social, psychological, and cultural systems as they affect and are affected by human behavior within the human life span.
-Prerequisite: PSY 230, BIO 146, SW 100, SW 205 and Social Work major with upper division status.
-3 credit hours.
+Prerequisites: PSY 230, BIO 146, SW 100, SW 705, SW 3 10, SW 326, SW 346, and Social Work major with upper division status.
+3 credit hours

 SW 347 HUMAN BEHAVIOR/THE SOCIAL ENVIRONMENT II is taken concurrently with SW 306 and SW 426.
-This course further develops the person-in-environment concept in social work.
+This course further develops the personinenvironment concept in social work.
 Individuals grow and develop within the context of families, groups, organizations, and communities.
 This course examines the relationships among human biological, social, psychological, and cultural systems as they affect and are affected by human behavior within the human life span.
-Prerequisite: SW 100, SW 205, SW 326, SW 346, SW 410 and Social Work major with upper division status.
-3 credit hours.
+Prerequisites: SW 100, SW 205, SW 3 10, SW 326, SW 346, SW 4 10 and Social Work major with upper division status.
+3 credit hours